William Wallace's life is depicted in Braveheart, but was he really the hero that the movie suggests?

 Over the course of his life, he falls in love, fights in battle, falls in love with a different woman, fights in another battle, and paints his face blue.
 He ultimately gets captured and taken to the gallows, where his last words before he’s decapitated are those of inspiration, as he bellows “Freedom!” into the wind.

 In reality, not that much is actually known about the real William Wallace.
-All that is known of his life, and his war against England, comes from a late-15th-century epic poem by Blind Harry.
+All that is known of his life and his war against England comes from a late-15th-century epic poem by Blind Harry.

 He is believed to have been born sometime in 1270.
 His family is hardly mentioned in the poem at all, though he is believed to have been of a lower noble class.
 The poem attributes his parentage to Sir Malcolm of Elderslie, though Wallace’s own seal suggests that his father’s name was Alan Wallace.
 Historically, the version of events put forth by Blind Harry is widely considered to be the correct one.

 The First War of Scottish Independence began when the King of Scotland died.
-Alexander III had been considered a fair and peaceful ruler, during which the country experienced a period of economic stability.
+Alexander III had been considered a fair and peaceful ruler, during which the country experienced a period of economic and political stability.
 However, following his death from a horseback riding accident, the country entered a period of turmoil.

 King Edward I of England descended upon the country, now leaderless and facing several men who claimed to be next in line and effectively began running it himself, claiming it for his own.
 Those who believed Scotland should remain independent of England gathered to plan a military revolt.